Hyperfoil/Horreum/doc/Windows.md

 * This is the port for the application [localhost:8080](http://localhost:8080)

 ### Access the frontend development server

-To access the frontend development server, you need to:

-1. Install the dependencies by running the following command:
+1. To access the frontend development server, you need to install the dependencies by running the following command
 ```
 npm install
 ```

 2. Once the installation is complete, start the frontend server with the following command:

 ```